Alir3z4/django-blog-book/chapter_2_starting_the_project.md

     runserver
 ```

-Lots of helpers, lovely.
+Lots of helpers, read about all of them at [django-admin and manage.py](https://docs.djangoproject.com/en/dev/ref/django-admin/) documentation page.

 For now we need the command `startapp` to create our blog app.
 Let's create an app called `blog` which we will work on this app to create our blog logic and implementation:
 ```
 ./manage.py startapp blog